syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI-functionalities.md

 ![Displaying PinButton to specific items](MDI_TDIfunctionalities_images\MDI_TDI_Pin_functionality_image1.png)

-If the property `AllowPin` is true, PinButton will be enabled and visible.
-If the property `ShowPin` is true and `AllowPin` is false, PinButton will be displayed as disabled button.
+If the property [AllowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~AllowPinProperty.html) is true, PinButton will be enabled and visible.
+If the property [ShowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~ShowPinProperty.html) is true and [AllowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~AllowPinProperty.html) is false, PinButton will be displayed as disabled button.

 #### Functionality of PinButton

-When the pin button of the TDI item is visible, the corresponding TDI item can be pinned or unpinned from the Tabcontrol.
-When the corresponding TDI item is pinned, it will be inserted at first position of the TDI items collection(if the pinned tab item collection has zero count.
+When the pin button of the document tab item is visible, the corresponding document tab item can be pinned or unpinned from the DockingManager.
+When the corresponding document tab item is pinned, it will be inserted at first position of the document tab items collection(if the pinned tab item collection has zero count.
 Otherwise, the pinned tab item will be added to the existing collection).
-When the TDI item is unpinned, it will be removed from the pinned tab item collection and added to the first position of the unpinned tab item collection.
+When the document tab item is unpinned, it will be removed from the pinned tab item collection and added to the first position of the unpinned tab item collection.

 ### Pin and Unpin the tab items programmatically

-TDI items can be pinned or unpinned from the DocumentContainer using `IsPinned` attached property of DocumentContainer.
-If the property `IsPinned` is set to true, the corresponding item will be added to respective index.
-Also,if the property `IsPinned` is set as false, the tab item will be removed from pinned collection and added to unpinned tab item collection.
+document tab items can be pinned or unpinned from the DocumentContainer using [IsPinned](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~IsPinnedProperty.html) attached property of DocumentContainer.
+If the property [IsPinned](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~IsPinnedProperty.html) is set to true, the corresponding item will be added to respective index.
+Also,if the property [IsPinned](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~IsPinnedProperty.html) is set as false, the tab item will be removed from pinned collection and added to unpinned tab item collection.
 The default value of the property is False.

 ### Pin and Unpin tab items through ContextMenu

-Pin or Unpin operations can be done through TDI item's ContextMenu also.
-If the property `AllowPin` is true and the TDI item is not pinned "Pin Tab" option will be visible.
-If the TDI item is pinned already, "Unpin Tab" will be visible.
+Pin or Unpin operations can be done through document tab item's ContextMenu also.
+If the property [AllowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~AllowPinProperty.html) is true and the document tab item is not pinned "Pin Tab" option will be visible.
+If the document tab item is pinned already, "Unpin Tab" will be visible.

 {% tabs %}
 {% highlight XAML %}